lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 # Update the Watch Face

-Remember our 3 hardest lines of code?
+Remember our 3 hardest lines of Rust code?
 Let's zoom out and watch how we use them: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L185)

 ![Update Method](https://lupyuen.github.io/images/handdrawn-method.png)

-Let's zoom in to the top...
+Now we zoom in to the top...
 Where we declare the `update` Method: [`src/lib.rs`](https://github.com/lupyuen/handdrawn-watchface/blob/master/src/lib.rs#L141-L145)

 ## Declare the method

 ![Declare the Update Method](https://lupyuen.github.io/images/handdrawn-method2.png)

 In Rust we write `fn` to declare a Function or a Method.

 (Similar to `function` in JavaScript and `def` in Python)